awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 GZIP
 Unloads data to one or more gzip\-compressed files per slice\.
 Each resulting file is appended with a `.gz` extension\.

+ZSTD
+Unloads data to one or more Zstandard\-compressed files per slice\.
+Each resulting file is appended with a `.zst` extension\.

 ADDQUOTES
 Places quotation marks around each unloaded data field, so that Amazon Redshift can unload data values that contain the delimiter itself\.
 For example, if the delimiter is a comma, you could unload and reload the following data successfully: